Zelenskiy: Ukraine, West can make Russia's defeat 'irreversible' this year | Politics

 - Ukraine

-President Volodymyr Zelenskiy on Sunday said that Kyiv and its Western supporters could make Russia's defeat in the war in Ukraine "irreversible" as early as this year and thanked Germany for its military support.
+President Volodymyr Zelenskiy said on Sunday that Kyiv and its Western supporters could make Russia's defeat in the war in Ukraine "irreversible" this year, as he thanked Germany for its military support.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)